nxvelveteen/FNF-JS-Engine/README.md

   <br>
   <a href="https://github.com/JordanSantiagoYT/FNF-JS-Engine"><img src="assets/exclude/images/jslol.png" alt="JSengine" width="150"></a>
   <br>
-  <b>JS Engine</b>
+  <b>JS Engine Mobile</b>
   <br>
 </h1>

+# NOTE
+THIS NOT THE JS ENGINE BASE REPO.
+THIS BRANCH MADE BY [mcagabe19](https://github.com/mcagabe19) AND ALL CREDITS GOES TO HER.

 <h3 align="center">
-  <b>JS Engine is a heavily modified Psych Engine fork I made, with lower-end PCs and more customization in mind while also aiming to be a replacement for OS Engine.</b>
+  <b>JS Engine is a heavily modified Psych Engine fork Jordan made, with lower-end PCs and more customization in mind while also aiming to be a replacement for OS Engine.</b>
 </h3>

 README.md revamped by [Nael2xd](https://youtube.com/@nael2xd?si=axwJrY_8jdlXUwSm)

-If you're looking for the mobile version, [go here!](https://github.com/MobilePorting/FNF-JS-Engine-Mobile)
+If you're looking for the Desktop version, [go here!](https://github.com/JordanSantiagoYT/FNF-JS-Engine)

 ## Welcome

-Hello and welcome to JS Engine's github repo, where you can download the engine and make spammy charts or have fun with the engine.
+Hello and welcome to JS Engine Mobile's github repo, where you can download the port and play spammy charts or have fun with the engine.

 This contains lots and lots of customizable and features built in to JS Engine, if you wanna see most of them listed, you can see it below this text